hacks-guide/Guide_Vita/docs/uninstalling-cfw.md

 1. Navigate to "HENkaku Settings".
 1. Disable the "Enable Version Spoofing" setting if it is on.
 1. Reboot your device.
-1. While the console is starting, hold the L button.
+1. While the console is starting, hold the <Btn btn="l" /> button.
 This will disable any plugins running on your Vita.
 1. Once the console has been rebooted, open the Settings application.
 1. Navigate to "System".
 1. Click on "System Information", and verify that the System Software does not say 3.73 or 変革.